alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 ![The first electric submarine, built by Isaac Peral [(Image source)](https://delamarylosbarcos.wordpress.com/tag/isaac-peral/)](pics/build-or-not.jpg "Isaac Peral's first submarine")

-## A Story Not for Managers
+## The Story for Managers

-Before we start, let's clear the air:
+Before we start, let us clear the air.

 I am not going to present a boring list of bullet points to help you decide if you want to build a custom solution for your particular situation or not.
 Why?
-Very simple: because I don't know your particular situation.
+Very simple: because I do not know your particular situation, or even what factors are important in your case.

-Just run a Total Cost of Ownership comparison.
+Just run a detailed Total Cost of Ownership comparison.
-And then throw it away.
+And then throw it away,
+because you will probably have left out some of the most important factors in the equation.

 ## Some Case Studies